AstrobioMike/AstrobioMike.github.io/unix/ncbi_eutils.md

 ---
 <br>

-Again, I realize this isn't comprehensive or a fundamental understanding of any of this, and I apologize for that. `xtract` on its own is a pretty expansive language to learn, on top of needing to know the structure of how NCBI links all of its stuff together.
+Again, sorry this isn't a comprehensive or a fundamental explanation of any of this.
+I'm just not at that level with this particular skillset. `xtract` on its own is a pretty expansive language to learn, on top of needing to know the structure of how NCBI links all of its stuff together.
 It's a lot!
+I'd like to know it better someday, and then would love to put together a page for it 🤞

-But hopefully these examples being stored here will help more than just me 🙂
+For now, hopefully these examples being stored here will help more than just me 🙂